DP Lenticular sells high quality lenticular sheets and rolls

 About lenticular imaging

 After a great deal of evolution, we can say that lenticular imaging was discovered around 1940 by Maurice Bonnet.
-You will find an interesting article on “Lenticular History” at LenticularTechnology.com.
+You will find an interesting article on “Lenticular History” on LenticularTechnology.com.

 Lenticular is an auto stereoscopic solution – it allows the viewing of a 3D image without the need for special 3D glasses.

 It is based on a technology in which a lenticular lens is used to separate the left and right eye images, creating the perception of depth in printed images without special glasses.
 This lenticular effect is activated by moving the image and viewing it from different angles.
 A lenticular lens is in fact an array of lenses that act like tiny looking glasses.

 Lenticular prints are made from at least two images, combined (usually called “interlaced”) into a lenticular image.
 This lenticular process is used to create various frames of animation or to show a set of images that appear to flow into each other.
 The lenticular interlacing technique used to create these images is now readily available in lenticular software.

 Modern lenticular technology

 The most widespread technique for printing on thermoplastic materials is lithographic or offset printing.
 Offset presses are capable of adjusting the printed image with very high precision, guaranteeing good quality results.
 The recent technical developments in small format digital printing as with large format and flatbed digital printing have led to tremendous quality improvements.
 This technology is also now capable of achieving great lenticular prints.
 The technology improvements are also allowing to print lenticular on flexographic presses.